 To test the air fryer with both wings and fries, I placed the food in the fryer basket, placed on the drip tray, and then applied a light coating of canola oil.
 Note that other types of oils can be sprayed or brushed as well.
 I set the timer for about 12 minutes and checked periodically.
 The wings came out great!
 Crisp and fresh, rivaling restaurant wings I often eat.

 I’m a big chicken wing fan and often dine out locally, enjoying delicious “original” fried dry rub or sauce-coated favorite flavors.
-The problem with wings, however, is they money you’ll spend – as well as having to drive to the restaurant or pay for delivery.
+The problem with wings, however, is the money you’ll spend – as well as having to drive to the restaurant or pay for delivery.

 When using the air fryer and cooking some meats or other foods the baking pan serves as a drip tray.
-After cooking oils and fats within the food may be released.
+After cooking, oils and fats within the food may be released.
 It’s a huge change from the dripping oils from fried food!
 Clean up was pretty easy.
-However I recommend lining the pan with aluminum foil for easier use.
+However, I recommend lining the pan with aluminum foil for easier use.

-I coated the wings lightly with a healthy canola oil before cooking them in air fryer mode with the timer set to 12 minutes (although it turned out it takes a bit less time, in fact).
+I coated the wings lightly with healthy canola oil before cooking them in air fryer mode with the timer set to 12 minutes (although it turned out it takes a bit less time, in fact).